Adaptive Multi-task Learning for Multi-sector Portfolio Optimization: Introduction

-Analyzing multiple datasets jointly can improve efficiency by leveraging their commonalities.
-This approach is often referred to as multi-task analysis.
-Common multi-task approaches regularize task-specific parameters through regularization terms \citep{evgeniou2004regularized, evgeniou2005learning}, as well as cluster or pooled datasets based on their similarities \citep{crameer2008, jacob2008clustered, mcdonald2016new}.
+This paper is related to the multi-task analysis.
+Common multi-task approaches regularize task-specific parameters through regularization terms \citep{evgeniou2005learning}, as well as cluster or pooled datasets based on their similarities \citep{crameer2008, jacob2008clustered, mcdonald2016new}.
 Recently, \cite{duan2023adaptive} and \cite{knight2023multi} study the multi-task learning for linear regression problem by using $l_2$-norm-based penalties; \cite{huang2025optimal} and \cite{xu2025multitask} study multi-task learning and bandits under sparse heterogeneity, where the source/task-associated parameters are equal to a global parameter plus a sparse task-specific term.
 Earlier studies on multi-task learning can be found in the references of the aforementioned works.
 To the best of our knowledge, no existing research has investigated multi-task learning for portfolio decision analysis in high-dimensional setups.